simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 author: Adriaan van Rossum
 ---

 Simple Analytics recently passed the $30k in ARR (annual recurring revenue).
-It has been only a little over than an year and I would like to walk you through the important points of our journey together, and where I would like to take it next.
+It has been only a little over a year and I would like to walk you through the important points of our journey together, and where I would like to take it next.

 <img class="border" src="/images/30k/stripe-mrr.jpg" alt="">
 <p class="caption">See our <a href="https://simpleanalytics.com/open">/open page</a> for an up to date MRR.</p>